 Why is architecture relevant to post-work and vice versa?

 Why should we be talking about public luxury and not private luxury?

-Episode 3: basic income [coming soon]
+Episode 3: basic income in the UK

 Autonomy’s Will Stronge talks to economist Stewart Lansley about a feasible basic income, the idea of everyone in society holding wealth in common (Citizen’s Wealth Fund) and universal basic services.

 Would a basic income change much in our economic system?